ucsb-teaching-cs/w20-conrad/_lectures/lect06.md

 ## About the activity (5 to 10 minutes per student)

 * Students will form groups of 4.
 * One person assumes the role of a student, another that of a tutor.
-The others in thee group (including the lead tutors / instructors) are observers.
+The others in the group (including the lead tutors / instructors) are observers.
 * The 190J tutor who submitted their version of buggy code will play the role of a student seeking assistance.
 Another 190J tutor will play the role of the tutor (unaware of what the bug is) and assist the "student" through their problem.
 * The "student" should ask the tutor a question related to the code.
 The tutor should appropriately engage with the student to help them solve the problem.
 * Each interaction should nominally take 10 minutes.
 If the interaction ends in less than 5 minutes, the student should proceed to ask a second question.
-* Complete the relections and feedback described below.
-Please write your feedback
+* Complete the reflections and feedback described below.
-* Switch roles and repeat
+* Switch roles and repeat.

 ### Reflections and feedback (5 minutes per student)